 Instructions

-- Put it in a saucepan and cover with water.
+- Blanch #1: Put it in a saucepan and cover with water.
 Boil, then simmer for 10 minutes.
 Drain off the water.
 This is the blanching part.

 - Repeat step #2 two more times.
 Put the peel in a bowl.
 The each time you blanch it some of the bitterness is removed.
-This is why you need to blanch grapefruit and citron more than oranges.
+This is why you need to blanch grapefruit and citron more than oranges or lemons.

-- Stir together 1 cup of filtered water, and 1 cup of sugar in the saucepan.
+- Simple Syrup #1: Stir together 1 cup of filtered water, and 1 cup of sugar in the saucepan.
 Stir the mixture to dissolve the sugar, then bring it to a boil.
 Dump the peel into the boiling syrup, remove from the heat, and leave it to steep with the lid on for a minimum of 10 hours.
 Drain.
-Most of the sugar syrup will have been absorbed into the outer skin, but it will still have some liquid in the pot to drain off.
+Some of the sugar syrup will have been absorbed into the outer skin, but you will still have most of the liquid in the pot to drain off.

-- Make another sugar syrup by adding 1 cup sugar to 1 cup filtered water.
+- Simple Syrup #2: Make another simple syrup by adding 1 cup sugar to 1 cup filtered water.
 Gently stir the mixture over low heat until the sugar dissolves.
 Bring to a boil, reduce heat and put the steeped peel back into the pot.
 Simmer for 1 hour to 1 hour 15 minutes.
 You want it to be jewel-like and translucent.

 Notes